oss-tsukuba/jwt-server/README.md

 When you log in the JWT server, access information will be provided, which includes a user name and passphrase to retrieve an access token by `jwt-agent` or `jwt-logon`.

-JWT servers can be redundant using DBMS multi-source replication(see ).
-Also, `jwt-agent` and `jwt-logon` can specify multiple redundant JWT servers.
+JWT servers can be redundant using DBMS multi-source replication.
+When `jwt-agent` or `jwt-logon` specifies multiple redundant JWT servers, an active JWT server is automatically selected.
-If a server is down, they cloud retriave an access token from other working servers.

 # System Requirements